-While the investment universe of the Parent Index is reduced as a result of the application of ESG exclusions and tilting rules, the Master Fund does not commit to a minimum reduction rate.
+While the Master Fund's investment universe is reduced as a result of the application of ESG exclusions, the Fund does not commit to a minimum reduction rate.
 As such, the reduction of the universe may be subject to change.